momorgan/lifesmanylessons/readme.md

 This is a list of lessons learned from lived experience.
-It [began as an email](https://mailchi.mp/09872b3d2a05/57) in 2020, and is now here for posterity and futher development.
+It [began as an email](https://mailchi.mp/09872b3d2a05/57) in 2020, and is now here for posterity and further development.

 1. People giving you free advice are _talking to themselves_, not you.
 2. Be a good owner to your pet: understand their dietary requirements in neurotic detail.